MCheaito/lodgerui/README.md

 ############ Underscore
 Underscore is a JavaScript library that provides a whole mess of useful functional programming helpers without extending any built-in objects.
 It’s the answer to the question: “If I sit down in front of a blank HTML page, and want to start being productive immediately, what do I need?” … and the tie to go along with jQuery's tux and Backbone's suspenders.

+## Open browser with npm
+This can be achieved by including a couple of additional packages in your project.

+Additional packages

+Install http-server:

+$ npm install http-server --save-dev

+and concurrently:

+$ npm install concurrently --save-dev

+npm scripts

+Add the following open script to package.json:

+"scripts": {
+    "start": "npm run open",
+    "open": "concurrently \"http-server -a localhost -p 1234\" \"open http://localhost:1234/build\"" }